KumoCorp/kumomta/docs/userguide/configuration/sendingips.md

 ## Using the sources.lua Policy Helper

-While the process for creating Egress Sources and Pools are defined below, most users will want to take advantage of the `sources.lua` policy helper.
+While the process for creating Egress Sources and Pools is defined below, most users will want to take advantage of the `sources.lua` policy helper.
 This is a supplemental script that takes care of the creation logic by leveraging a TOML configuration file you define.